Ineos Grenadier: History

 Ineos Automotive Ltd was founded by Sir Jim Ratcliffe, chairman of the multinational chemicals company Ineos.
 Ratcliffe came up with the idea of building a replacement for his Land Rover Defender and approached Jaguar Land Rover to buy the tooling to continue production after the original model ceased at Solihull after 67 years in January 2016, but the firm declined.
-Ratcliffe later decided to initiate a project to design and build a similar vehicle under the codename Projekt Grenadier.
+Ratcliffe later decided to initiate a project to design and build a similar vehicle under the codename Project Grenadier.

 The vehicle is named after Ratcliffe's favourite pub, The Grenadier, in Belgravia, London, where the initial idea was considered, and where a promotional presentation was shown.
 Comparing this project to James Dyson's plan to build an electric car in Singapore, which was cancelled in October 2019, writing off £500 million of his own money, an industry insider commented "If JLR, which made the Defender for 70 years, is struggling, then that's an indicator of how tough it's going to be for a newcomer".

 The vehicle was proposed to be manufactured in Wales, but later confirmed to be made in France.
 Production started in July 2022 at the Ineos Automotive plant in Hambach, France.
 The first deliveries were made in December 2022.